 Evidence of substantial involvement in graduate education within the past five years, e.g., by directing graduate student research and/or graduate teaching.
 New faculty members without previous involvement in graduate student advising can satisfy this requirement by having a named mentor.
 The role of the mentor is to help the new faculty member advise and direct graduate students, so each must possess an advanced degree appropriate to the program.

 The master’s committee must have at least three members.
 Unless specified otherwise in the approved program bylaws, the chair must be a permanent, WSU tenure-track faculty member and a member of the graduate faculty of the student’s programs.
 In all cases, one member of a master’s committee must be a permanent, WSU tenure-track faculty member and a member of the graduate faculty of the student’s program.
 All committee members must hold a degree of comparable level to the degree sought by the candidate.
 Non-tenure WSU faculty (i.e., research, clinical, adjunct, affiliate) who are active participants within a graduate program may serve on, co-chair, or chair a committee if they are approved in the program bylaws and hold a degree of comparable level to the degree sought by the candidate.
+Adjunct faculty who are not WSU or WSU-affiliated USDA employees may not chair a committee; they may only co-chair or serve as a committee member.

 The doctoral committee must have at least three members.
 Unless specified otherwise in the approved program bylaws, the chair must be permanent, WSU tenure-track faculty member who is a member of the graduate faculty of the student’s program.
 In all cases, two members of a doctoral committee must be a permanent, WSU tenure-track faculty who are members of the graduate faculty of the student’s program.
 All committee members must hold a graduate doctoral degree comparable to the degree sought by the candidate.
 Non-tenure WSU faculty (i.e., research, clinical, adjunct affiliate) who are active participants within a graduate program may serve on, co-chair, or chair a committee if they are approved in the program bylaws and hold a degree of comparable level to the degree sought by the candidate.
+Adjunct faculty who are not WSU or WSU-affiliated USDA employees may not chair a committee; they may only co-chair or serve as a committee member.

 Exceptions to these minimum requirements can be made on a case-by-case basis upon request of the program director to the Dean of the Graduate School.